primus-labs/phala-cloud/docs/api-deployment-guide.md

 ## Alternative Update Methods

-In addition to the recommended workflow above, there are alternative methods for specific use cases:
+Besides the recommended workflow above, there are alternative methods for specific use cases:

 ### Direct Submit Method